-In the event of a forfeit, the forfeiting team will use players from their opponent's team to equalize numbers and an unofficial scrimmage will be played.
+In the event of a forfeit, the forfeiting team will use players from their opponent's team to equalize numbers and an official scrimmage game will be played.
 The game referee(s) will officiate the scrimmage.

-Our Fall Soccer Leagues are recreational leagues, and as such, EACH PLAYER MUST PLAY AT LEAST HALF OF EACH GAME, unless practice attendance is an issue.
-Remember that the most important thing to the kids on your team is the opportunity to learn, to play and to have fun - not win games.
+Our Fall Soccer Leagues are recreational leagues, and as such, EACH PLAYER MUST PLAY AT LEAST HALF OF EACH GAME unless practice attendance is an issue.
+Remember that the most important thing to the kids on your team is the opportunity to play and have fun - not win games.